-This Comprehensive Plan Map is dated January 11, 2005 and does not include amendments made to the Map after that date.
+This Comprehensive Plan Map is dated May 11, 2023 to accommodate adopted Ord.
+871 and does not include amendments made to the Map after that date.

 AREAS OF SPECIAL CONCERN

 In reviewing and updating the Plan map, several areas of special concern were identified.
 It was felt that the general language in the text did not adequately address these concerns in these areas.